nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 the time to block out time to focus on their tasks.
 Optimised for use via a Command Line Interface (CLI), users who can type fast will be able to plan out their tasks in a much quicker fashion compared to traditional GUI apps.

-### Target audience
+### Using the Developer Guide

-This developer guide is written for any current and future developers of Sherpass to better understand the design and implementation of the application.
+This developer guide aims to equip current and future developers of Sherpass with a better understanding of the design and implementation of the application.
 This guide will also explain some design decisions that were made during development.

 ## Architecture